MiyainNYC/Machine-Learning-Specialization-UW/README.md

 * Build a regression model to predict prices using a housing dataset.
 * Implement these techniques in Python.

+## Classification
+**Tasks:**
+* Describe the input and output of a classification model.
+* Tackle both binary and multiclass classification problems.
+* Implement a logistic regression model for large-scale classification.
+* Create a non-linear model using decision trees.
+* Improve the performance of any model using boosting.
+* Scale methods with stochastic gradient ascent.
+* Describe the underlying decision boundaries.
+* Build a classification model to predict sentiment in a product review dataset.
+* Analyze financial data to predict loan defaults.
+* Use techniques for handling missing data.
+* Evaluate models using precision-recall metrics.

 ## Clustering
 **Models:**
 * Nearest Neighbors